Torniojaws/vortech-backend/INSTALL.md

 be deleted
 1. Then install the first pieces:
 ``sudo apt install virtualenv python3 uwsgi uwsgi-emperor uwsgi-plugin-python3 nginx-full git``
+1. And the database of course: ``sudo apt install mariadb-server``
+    1. Note that the install process is different in Ubuntu 16.04 than in previous versions.
+The installer will not prompt for root password.
+Instead, you access it using ``sudo mysql -u root``

 ## Setup the app